 - You can give your notice, change jobs, and start working for your new employer.

 - If your injury worsens or you need additional treatment, your rights remain the same as they would have been had you never changed jobs.

 If you are off of work due to your injury at the time you find a new job, you should discuss your medical condition with your medical care providers.
-Any premature return to work, or the acceptance of work that exceeds your capacity as you recover from an injury or surgery, may potentially complicate your workers compensation case if you find that you are unable to perform the job due to your injury.
-If your new job is safe to accept, consistent with any medical restrictions,
+Be careful not to accept a new job if it is likely that you will later find that you are unable to perform the job due to your injury.
+Your premature return to work, or the acceptance of work that exceeds your capacity as you recover from an injury or surgery, may potentially complicate your workers compensation case.

-Complete and Return an Paperwork - Ask the adjuster if you need to submit any documentation of the job change.
-If they say that you do, ask them to send you copies of the paperwork, then complete and return the paperwork.
+Complete and Return an Paperwork: Ask the adjuster if you need to submit any documentation of the job change.
+If the adjuster says that you must return documentation, ask the adjuster to send you copies of the paperwork, then complete and return the paperwork.

 If you will be earning significantly less at the new job than at the job you held when injured, you may be eligible for a partial wage loss benefit.
 It is a good idea to consult a workers compensation lawyer in your state before taking a new job at a significantly lower wage.

-Even with diligent planning, it may at times be necessary to be evaluated in the state in which the injury occurred, for example in order to get a permanent impairment rating.
-Such an examination may be costly and cumbersome to obtain, but may be necessary in order to ensure continued workers compensation benefits.
+Even with diligent planning, it may at times be necessary to be evaluated in the state in which the injury occurred.
+For example, you may be required to undergo an evaluation in order to get a permanent impairment rating.
+Such an examination may be costly and cumbersome to obtain after you relocate, but may be necessary in order to ensure continued workers compensation benefits.